sonofsatoshi/sonofsatoshi.github.io/_posts/2023-10-15-building-bitcoin-apps.md

 | **Environmental Data**          | Information related to air quality, pollution levels, and the UV index.                                                                                                                                                                  | Health and fitness apps                             |
 | **Currency Exchange Rates**     | Up-to-date exchange rates for converting prices and transactions between different currencies.                                                                                                                                           | Travel apps, E-commerce apps, Finance apps          |

 ## Regulatory Compliance

 Even when developing applications that offer users sovereignty, privacy, and anonymous features, it's crucial to recognize that these applications still operate within a specific legislative framework.
 This framework is governed by regulatory bodies at both local government and state levels.
 To ensure safety and legality for both your platform and its users, compliance with these regulations is essential.
 An illustrative example can be seen in the context of Bitcoin transactions.
 In many jurisdictions, if Bitcoin is permitted as a form of payment, it often comes with stringent requirements for Know Your Customer (KYC) protocols and the tracing of transactions for purposes such as taxation.
-Generally, there are at least two critical regulatory requirements that your applications might need to address: KYC and ODR.
+Generally, there are at least two critical regulatory requirements that your applications might need to address: KYC and ODR [Wikipedia - Legality of Bitcoin by country or territory] (https://en.wikipedia.org/wiki/Legality_of_cryptocurrency_by_country_or_territory)

 ### KYC (Know Your Customer)